-- Yellow dock
+- Yellow dock (Rumex crispus)

-- Bittersweet nightshade
+- Bittersweet nightshade (Solanum dulcamara)

-- Creeping Charlie
+- Creeping Charlie (Glechoma hederacea)

-If you know you have plants poisonous to dogs growing in your yard, it is a good idea to keep your dog from accessing them, perhaps via some type of fencing.
-But seedlings (especially of weeds) can sprout up very quickly, so also be sure to monitor the grounds within the fencing, to ensure that it remains free of toxic intruders.
+If you know you have plants poisonous to dogs growing in your yard, it is a good idea to keep your dog from accessing them, perhaps via some fencing.
+But seedlings (especially of weeds) can sprout up very quickly, so also be sure to monitor the grounds within the fencing to ensure that it remains free of toxic intruders.
 If your dog becomes ill and you suspect that it has eaten one of these poisonous plants, contact your veterinarian immediately if you wish to be on the safe side.